cniblock/Walking-Anglesey/README.md

 ![About Form](images/about-pic2.jpg)

-### Newsletter Subscrirption Page
+### Newsletter Subscription Page

 * The Subscribe page also contains a hero image which is randomly selected from the walk blogs.
 Following that is some information for the user and an email and submit function.
-This information is then sent to the back end for the site owener to send out the Newsletters.
+This information is then sent to the back end for the site owner to send out the Newsletters.

 ![Subscribe Form](images/subscribe-pic1.jpg)

-### Future Implementaions
+### Future Implementations

 ### Accessibility